yunshiuan/tomnet-project/data/data_human/README.txt

 --------------------------------------------
 processed/
 --------------------------------------------
-the processed data that is used for model training.
+- the processed data that is used for model training.
+- converted from rat data by 'scripts\convert_human_data_format\convert_human_data_format.R'

 --------------------------------------------
 filtered/